-A Reindeer’s Journey, written and directed by Guillaume Maidatchevsky, follows the first migration of a newborn reindeer in Lapland.
+A Reindeer’s Journey, a feature-length production written and directed by Guillaume Maidatchevsky, follows the first migration of a newborn reindeer across Lapland’s wilderness.

 Filmmaker Guillaume Maidatchevsky spent years working on the script for A Reindeer’s Journey, a film about a young reindeer calf’s adventures migrating across the Arctic.
 The feature is a Finnish-French co-production between Borsalino Productions and MRP Matila Röhr Productions.
 International sales are being handled by Gaumont Film Company from France.
 The feature has been released in over 20 countries, including the USA, Japan and various nations across Europe, and it will premiere in China in 2020.
 A Reindeer’s Journey celebrated its premiere in Finland in December 2018.

-The international co-production filmed in Finnish Lapland, in the municipalities of Posio and Utsjoki for over a year, in every season.
-Guillaume and his team were surprised how the nature of northern Finland became a character in the film.
+The international co-production filmed in Finnish Lapland, in the forests of Posio and grandeur of Utsjoki for over a year, in every season.
+Maidatchevsky and his team were surprised by how the nature of northern Finland became a character in the film.

 An unexpected character